princeton-nlp/SWE-agent/README.md

 ### 🔑 Add your API keys/tokens

-For the conda setup, create a `keys.cfg` file at the root of this repository and populate it with your API keys.
+Create a `keys.cfg` file at the root of this repository and populate it with your API keys.

 ```
 GITHUB_TOKEN: 'GitHub Token Here (optional)'
 OPENAI_API_KEY: 'OpenAI API Key Here if using OpenAI Model (optional)'
 ```

-If you're using docker, pass the key with the [`-e` option](https://stackoverflow.com/a/30494145/) to the docker container.

 <details>
 <summary>🔎 More options for different keys (click to unfold)</summary>